bloch-elkouby-lab/website/research/projects.md

   include feature.html
   image="images/ai_pic05.jpg"
   link=""
-  title="Understanding treatment deterioration and patient-therapist interpersonal dynamics" flip=true align="left"
+  flip=true
+  align="left"
   style="bare"
   text=text
 %}

+## Exploring alliance ruptures, resolutions, and microaggressions among cross-cultural and white dyads
 <!--alliance-->
 {% capture text %}
-Although recent research suggests that patients self-identifying as BIPOC underutilize treatment and terminate treatment prematurely, there is a paucity of research investigating the interpersonal dynamics at play within cross-cultural therapy dyads.
-This project strives to deepen the field’s understanding of the interpersonal dynamics in cross-cultural dyads, identify obstacles to developing a strong therapeutic alliance, explore ethno-racial microaggressions, and assess their impact on therapy processes and outcomes.
+Although recent research suggests that patients who self-identify as BIPOC underutilize treatment and terminate treatment prematurely, there is a paucity of research investigating the interpersonal dynamics within cross-cultural therapy dyads.
+This project strives to deepen the field’s understanding of these dynamics, identify obstacles to developing a strong therapeutic alliance, explore ethnoracial microaggressions, and assess their impact on therapy processes and outcomes.
+To further this aim, the Bloch-Elkouby Lab is developing an observer-based coding scheme to identify ethnoracial microaggressions enacted by patients or therapists during therapy.

 [Relevant Publications](https://drive.google.com/drive/folders/1FKZDdcrS8igKE7iFfULvqMeLoV7h1zJ2?usp=sharing)